-A true Pacific adventure playground, with sheltered bays to moor your boat for a picnic and swim, wakeboard and snorkel.
-The white sand beaches invite castaways and the turquoise waters are a fishing and diving paradise.
+As the only accessible island in the Mercury Islands, Great Mercury Island is a true Pacific adventure playground, with sheltered bays to moor your boat for a picnic and swim, wakeboard and snorkel.

-Just over an hour's boat trip from Whitianga wharf, and even closer to Opito and Kuaotunu, the seven islands of the Mercury group lie 8km off the north-eastern coast of The Coromandel.
+Just over an hour's boat trip from Whitianga wharf, and even closer to Opito and Kuaotunu, Great Mercury Island lies 8km off the north-eastern coast of The Coromandel.

-You can access the islands by boat and sailing charter from Whitianga wharf, and kayak from Opito.
+You can access the island by boat and sailing charter from Whitianga wharf, and kayak from Opito.

 Legend has it that it was the white cliffs of Great Mercury Island that Māori first saw as they navigated toward Aotearoa.
 Certainly as reflective landmarks they would have been important coastal navigation aids for early sea travellers.

-The other six islands, Middle, Double, Koropuki, Red Mercury, Stanley and Green are also nature reserves.
-So collectively the islands in the group are an important and protected habitat for many of New Zealand's endangered birds.
-That's why you are not permitted to go ashore here, rather cruise in close to appreciate their beauty.
+The other six islands, Middle, Double, Koropuki, Red Mercury, Stanley and Green are Nature Reserves.
+So collectively the islands in the group are an important and protected habitat for many of New Zealand's endangered species.
+That's why you are not permitted to go ashore here, rather cruise past to appreciate their beauty.
 These islands are volcanic and rocky, with no sandy beaches, but the dramatic landforms, rock wall and deep lagoons provide excellent fishing and great dive and snorkel sites

 While not officially part of the Mercury Islands, there is a large reef area, rocks and other islands to the south that add to the extraordinary abundance and variety of sea life to be found in this part of the region.